Obama crashes spokesman's final White House press briefing

 "He's just got that all-American, matinee good-looking thing going.
 That's helpful, let's face it — face made for television," Obama told reporters from the press briefing room in the West Wing.
 "Then, the guy's name is Josh Earnest.
 For someone speaking on your behalf, it's a pretty good name to have."

-Before Earnest tackled foreign policy questions from reporters, while also urging the next administration to continue preserving ties with the press corps, Obama thanked Earnest, 41, for his service as he rose the ranks to become his top spokesman.
+Before Earnest tackled foreign policy questions from reporters, while also urging the next administration to continue preserving ties with the press corps, Obama thanked the 41-year-old press secretary for his service as he rose the ranks to become his top spokesman.
 Earnest, one of a handful of staffers to stick with the administration through two terms, has led more than 350 press briefings.

 "What struck me most in addition to his smarts, his maturity and actual interest in the issues was his integrity," the president told reporters.

-Earnest told reporters the Obamas will be leaving for a temporary respite in Palm Springs, California.
+Earnest told reporters the first family will be leaving the Washington winter for a temporary post-presidential getaway in sunny Palm Springs, California.

 The spokesman also said he hopes the regular press briefings are protected when the Trump administration takes office so that reporters can continue asking tough questions.